laallein/origamIM/README.md

 Please cite this paper when using the origamIM dataset.

-For interpretation modeling frameworks and a demonstration of the importance of the interpretation modeling task for content moderation, we refer to:

-Allein, Liesbeth, Maria Mihaela Truşcǎ, and Marie-Francine Moens.
-"Interpretation modeling: Social grounding of sentences by reasoning over their implicit moral judgments." _arXiv preprint arXiv:2312.03726_ (2023).

 ## Data

 The .csv files contain the train/validation/test splits we suggest for developing computational systems.
 The full dataset can be simply obtained by combining the three splits.
 The splits were sampled by title_id to ensure that there is no overlap in blog posts between the three splits.